Shadeira/To-Do-List/README.md

+# Here is an example of the final result:

 # React To-Do List: Project Prompt
 Our goal is to create a To Do List UI.
 This UI will have 6 main components: